synvert-hq/node-mutation-javascript/README.md

 ## Write Adapter

-Different parsers, like typescript, espree, will generate different AST nodes, to make NodeMutation work for them all, we define an [Adapter](https://github.com/xinminlabs/node-mutation-javascript/blob/main/src/adapter.ts) interface, if you implement the Adapter interface, you can set it as NodeMutation's adapter.
+Different parsers, like typescript and espree, will generate different AST nodes, to make NodeMutation work for them all, we define an [Adapter](https://github.com/xinminlabs/node-mutation-javascript/blob/main/src/adapter.ts) interface, if you implement the Adapter interface, you can set it as NodeMutation's adapter.